 You won’t satisfy the definition of ADL if you can do the above things with, for instance, a walking frame, crutches, or modified toilet.
 If you do satisfy the definition of ADL, you might be able to go back to your usual job after a TPD claim without it affecting your benefit.

 To get professional and accurate advice regarding your activities of daily living (ADL) insurance and TPD claims, we advise to come and speak to the expert Total Permanent Disability Insurance Lawyers at PK Simpson today.

 No Win No Fee (conditions apply) –

 At PK Simpson, 67 per cent of our new clients come to us via word of mouth – 33 per cent come to us because they’ve seen our ads.

-PK Simpson is the only personal injury law firm with a client services department who are dedicated, 100 per cent of the time, to making sure you are happy with the way we handle your claim or claims.
+PK Simpson is the only personal injury law firm with a client services department who are dedicated, 100 per cent of the time, to making sure you are receiving the best service and are happy with the way we handle your claim or claims.

 Loss of Use of Limbs

 Again, the wording and definitions will be different depending on your TPD insurance policy, but generally speaking, the following will apply and require that you have lost, or have lost the use of:

 - Both arms; or

 You might be able to go back to your job after a successful TPD claim without it affecting your claim or claims provided you fall into the above category.